JoshuaDelosSantos/CMS-LearningJournal/week01_journal.md

 Within the first week of this subject, it has become clear to me that I know less than what I don't know.
 This feeling can be compared to the observable universe in contrast to the theories of the unobservable universe.
 I was only introduced to these technologies thanks to this subject.

 I prefer the learning method of this subject compared to a more 'traditional' lecture video based content as this type of learning stimulates hunger for information.

+I believe that being confident with this type of learning will greatly benefit me in my future career in tech, as this type of learning promotes adaptability for me.
+For example, in the fast-paced tech industry, new frameworks, languages, and tools are constantly emerging.
+Instead of relying solely on structured tutorials, this learning approach encourages me to seek out information, experiment, and troubleshoot issues independently, skills that are essential for staying relevant in a rapidly evolving field.